This set of videos serve as an excellent introduction to the topics we are concerned with in permaculture.

 The context is that of discussing practices that are designed to provide everyone, everywhere, with food of the highest standard without wrecking the rest of the world.

 Once you have watched From the Heart of the World, then this video will open your eyes still further.
-This extraordinary video opens a whole new world of advanced civilisations we hardly are even aware of and the stunning discovery of Terra Preta, were these people some the greatest farmers ever?
+This extraordinary video opens a whole new world of advanced civilizations we hardly are even aware of and the stunning discovery of terra preta, were these people some the greatest farmers ever?
 We have in our hands here one of the key components in our fight against climate collapse and for food security.